Piccolo & Sopranino Trombones

 If the soprano trombone isn’t comically small enough for you, you are in luck!
 There are technically three smaller members of the trombone family, though two are so rare they might as well not exist.
 Welcome to the absurd world of piccolo and sopranino trombones.

 Let’s start with the piccolo trombone.
 This instrument is pitched in B-flat, one octave above the soprano trombone, two octaves above the tenor trombone, and the same length as a B-flat piccolo trumpet.
-It is hilariously tiny, and despite that fact that renowned brass maker Thein offers one, it is not at all a serious instrument.
+It is hilariously tiny, and despite the fact that renowned brass maker Thein offers one, it is not at all a serious instrument.
 In my opinion, soprano trombones are about the limit of real musical usefulness for a trombone, and an instrument an octave higher is only useful as a toy and curiosity.
 Still, piccolo trombone is a real thing that exists, so let’s talk about it.

 As mentioned, Thein makes a piccolo trombone.
 I would assume they first made one for the German Brass, who often use the piccolo trombone as a “show instrument” according to Thein’s website.
-But they decided to make it a standard offering, and for whatever reason it was then copied by at least one Chinese instrument factory and is now sold by Wessex Tubas and other Chinese retailers.
+But they decided to make it a standard offering, and for whatever reason it was then copied (roughly) by at least one Chinese instrument factory and is now sold by Wessex Tubas and other Chinese retailers.
 It is typically marketed as a toy that happens to be a functional instrument, which I believe is an accurate assessment.
 Wessex states that their piccolo trombone is “the perfect gift for special occasions such as birthdays or Christmas”, and “ideal for the light-hearted brass musician in your life”.
 And indeed, generally people buy a piccolo to have around as a fun toy or conversation piece, rather than aspiring to use it as a serious musical instrument.

 The availability of piccolos cheap enough to buy on a whim has resulted in this member of the trombone family being made and purchased far more than it really has a right to.
 To be fair, the same could also be said about the even cheaper and more-widely available Chinese soprano trombones.
 But more than anything, the piccolo trombone is a funny little horn and makes the world a little more whimsical.